Our vision

 Health and safetyplus

-Our five-year accident record details the number of accidents resulting in over three days’ absence, accidents resulting in less than three days’ absence and near misses across the Group.
-Each event is thoroughly investigated, and remedial action is taken where necessary.
-There have been no work-related fatalities since the Group began collating health and safety statistics in 2002.
+Our five-year accident record details the number of accidents resulting in over three days’ absence, accidents resulting in less than three days’ absence and near misses from work across the Group.
+We continue to improve our health and safety management systems.

 Year